LABOR DAY SALE SAVE 40% NOW!

 Heart Dresser

-Dressler syndrome refers to a pericarditis that develops secondary to an autoimmune response against antigens present on the damaged or healing myocardium.
+Dressler syndrome which is also called post-cardiac injury syndromes, refers to a pericarditis that develops secondary to an autoimmune response against antigens present on the damaged or healing myocardium.
 This causes a fibrinous pericarditis which can present 2 weeks or later after a myocardial infarction.
+First line treatment is similar as in acute pericarditis and includes NSAIDs, colchicine or glucocorticoids.

 OTHER